Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 - All shoreline from the Ponderosa to Bonsai Rock (Bonsai Rock does lie just outside of the boundary)

-I have heard of a few instances where park rangers will allow 107 certificate holders to fly in some of these areas during the off-seasons without obtaining a permit, but you didn’t hear that from me 🙂
+I have heard of a few instances where park rangers will allow 107 certificate holders to fly in some of these areas during the off-season without obtaining a permit, but you didn’t hear that from me 🙂

 Wilderness Areas – PROHIBITED